 Getting to Crotone

-Crotone has an airport; Sant'Anna airport which is served by several chartered airlines, so reaching the city by air is possible.
-Crotone also has a railway station; Crotone can be travelled to from the neighboring cities through trains as well which are mostly quite reliable and punctual.
-Most of the tourism traffic is through road, the 106 Ionica is very widely used as well as the Salerno-Reggio Calabria highway.
-Crotone also has a port, so you can reach the city through a yacht or use various ferries that provide services to Crotone from the neighboring towns and cities.
+Crotone has an airport, Sant'Anna, which is served by several chartered airlines, so reaching the city by air is possible.
+Crotone also has a railway station and is easy to reach by train from the surrouinding areas.
+However, most of Crotone's tourists come to the city by road, especially through the 106 Ionica or the Salerno-Reggio Calabria highway.
+Crotone also has a port, so you can reach it by ferry from its neighboring cities.

 Moving Around the City